nldlabs/nlddoc/docs/Guide/custom-components.md

 # Custom Components

-nlddoc includes custom Vue components you can use in your markdown files.
+fastdocs includes custom Vue components you can use in your markdown files.

 ## SubPages